3 Tax Concepts for Rental Property Tax

 Landlord-tenant rental agreement?
 Check.

-But the one thing many new landlords don’t know enough about to have a solid plan: taxes.
+The one thing many new landlords don’t know enough about to have a solid plan: rental property taxes.

 Rental property taxes can be daunting.
 Many property owners find themselves wondering: